-We were not able to fully inspect all areas of boundary walls, fences etc due to garden vegetation and restricted access.
+We were not able to fully inspect all areas of boundary walls due to garden vegetation.

 No inspection of areas below sanitary ware was possible.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.